barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2020-05-call-of-cthulhu.markdown

   They can't.
 They have to leave the Gla'aki problem unsolved and come back to it after learning the ritual during Masks of Nyarlathotep.

+- **How can they free Gla'aki?**

+  Deliver crystals to him (or an Avatar), or seal the crystals away behind Elder Signs.

 Session 1, 2020-05-03